sagemath/trac_to_gh/Issue 7480.md

 # Issue 7480: SageNB -- Move inline and <head> javascript from the templates to separate files (worksheet.js), etc.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7480

 Original creator: timdumol